aws-samples/serverless-patterns/eventbridge-sfn-terraform/README.md

 ## How it works

-The template creates a shell Step Function, with a CloudWatch log group for log reporting of all events, that triggers based upon the criteria in the `aws_cloudwatch_event_rule` block and branches based on the value.
+The template creates a shell Step Functions, with a CloudWatch log group for log reporting of all events, that triggers based upon the criteria in the `aws_cloudwatch_event_rule` block and branches based on the value.

 ## Testing